Brian Noble: Salford City Reds ambition shown by signings

 He told BBC Radio Manchester: "There have been some troubled times.
-He saved the club at the start of the year.
+He at the start of the year.
 Some people have doubted him, his intentions and his sustainability.
 This week will show he means business for Salford."

 Salford are yet to confirm the Smith deal, although he is expected to be one of the new faces unveiled at a media conference on Thursday.